geyang/jaynes-starter-kit/07_supercloud_setup/README.md

 # Setup Guide on MIT Supercloud

+**Old Note (pre 20220818)** outbound HTTP requests are blocked on the workers nodes, which means you can not run pip install or send logging request to our ec2 instrumentation server.
+The admins have kindly offered us a way to setup proxy servers. [[Proxy Setup Supercloud]](proxy_setup_supercloud.md)

-**Note** outbound HTTP requests are blocked on the workers nodes, which means you can not run pip install or send logging request to our ec2 instrumentation server.
+**Old Note (pre 20220818)** outbound HTTP requests are blocked on the workers nodes, which means you can not run pip install or send logging request to our ec2 instrumentation server.
 See [[link]](proxy_setup.md)

 **Frist, take a looka the [04 slurm setup guide](../04_slurm_configuration/README.md)**.
 That guide tells you how to get up and running with python.
 The following steps cover specific libraries needed for reinforcement learning.